10 things I wish I knew before I started my key account management program

 Final thoughts

-Every organisation is different, but these lessons are universally valuable.
-Understanding that KAM is a strategic, firm-wide initiative—not just a BD function—sets the foundation for success.
-With the right structure, commitment, and focus on delivering measurable value, firms can build lasting, profitable relationships with their most important clients.
+With the right structure, visible leadership commitment, and an obsession with delivering measurable client value, firms can build enduring, profitable relationships with their most important clients.
 A well-executed KAM program will not only drive client engagement but also enhance sales performance, ensuring sustainable growth and long-term success.

 Share these insights with a colleague